SDKs and sample apps

 What is your role in documenting the SDK and sample app

-As an API technical writer, documenting SDKs and sample apps present a tough challenge because SDKs requires you to be familiar with one or more programming languages.
+As an API technical writer, documenting SDKs and sample apps presents a tough challenge because SDKs require you to be familiar with one or more programming languages.
 I explored the question of how much code you need to know in another topic, so I won’t get into too much detail here.
 Usually, engineers don’t expect you to know multiple programming languages in depth, but some familiarity with them will be required in order to both write and review the documentation.
 When deciding whether to call a block of code a function, class, method, or other name, you need to have a basic understanding of the terms used in that language.

 If you’re unfamiliar with the language, you can just take what engineers write, clean it up a bit, try to walk through the steps to get them working, and see what feedback you get from users.
 Usually, if you can get a sample app installed and working, and make sure that the basic documentation for running the app works, as well as what the app does, that might be sufficient.
+But of course making any significant contributions to SDK documentation will require you to be familiar with that programming language.

 As I mentioned in the code samples topic, you don’t need to document how a particular language works, just how your own company’s SDK works.
 Presumably, if an engineer downloads the Java SDK for an API, it’s because the engineer is already familiar with Java.
 However, if your API was implemented in a particular way in Java, you should explain why that approach was taken.
 (Granted, understanding the difference between documenting Java and documenting a particular approach in the Java implementation also sort of requires you to understand Java.)